pyinvoke/invoke/sites/docs/invoke.rst

 ========================

 .. seealso::
-    This page documents ``invoke``'s core arguments, options and behavior.
+    This page documents ``invoke``'s core arguments, options and behavior (which includes options present in :ref:`custom Invoke-based binaries
+    <reusing-as-a-binary>`).
 For details on invoking user-specified tasks, see
     :doc:`/concepts/invoking-tasks`.